Creating a migration file for the Copy Migration feature

 • No support for specifying DSNUM

 First, EXPORT looks for DSNUM 0 or DSNUM 1 for either the latest full copy (LASTFULLCOPY) or for an exact RBA or LRSN.
 If EXPORT finds DSNUM 0, it uses that copy.
-If EXPORT finds DSNUM 1, it looks for DSNUM 2 and each consecutive number until it does not find a match.
+If EXPORT finds DSNUM 1, it looks for DSNUM 2 and each consecutive number until it can't find a match.
 If EXPORT stops before reaching the number of partitions in a space, it stops with an error message.

-With multi-data set non-partitioned spaces, EXPORT will look for a DSNUM 0 or DSNUM 1 full copy matching the specified RBA or LRSN, and then look for image copies of additional datasets (DSNUM 2 – DSNUM n) that were registered with the same START_RBA.
+With multi-data set non-partitioned spaces, EXPORT will look for a DSNUM 0 or DSNUM 1 full copy matching the specified RBA or LRSN, and then look for image copies of additional data sets (DSNUM 2 – DSNUM n) that were registered with the same START_RBA.

 Tip: For faster searching, add an asterisk to the end of your partial query.
 Example: cert*